jangminhyuk/jangminhyuk.github.io/_pages/about.md

 <div class="intro-section">
   <!-- <p class="intro-title">I am a PhD student in Mechanical Science & Engineering at UIUC.</p>
   <p>I earned my bachelor's degree in Mechanical Engineering and Artificial Intelligence at Seoul National University.</p> -->
   <p class="intro-title"> I am broadly interested in learning-based control and safety-critical systems.
-My background spans control theory, machine learning, and hands-on hardware development.
-While much of my past work has focused on aerial robotics, my interests extend to all domains of robotics and autonomous systems.
-I plan to focus more on theoretical research, while continuing to stay engaged with hardware and experimental robotics.
+I have a background in control theory, machine learning, and hands-on hardware development.
+While much of my past work has focused on aerial robotics, my interests extend to all areas of robotics and autonomous systems.
+I plan to focus more on theoretical research while continuing to stay engaged with hardware and experimental robotics.
 </p>

   <h3>🔬 Research Interests</h3>